strelec/MemoryBeast/README.md

 - The cluster uses only one processor core, so you should run as many instances per box as there are cores to ensure maximum efficency.

 - The C++ compiler requires C++11 compatiblity.
-GCC is fine.
+GCC is fine if you pass `-std=c++11` flag to it.
+We recommend compiling with the `-O3` flag for performance. `-funroll-loops -march=native` only for the crazy ones.

 To-Do
 ---

 Currently, only filtration (`WHERE`) is implemented.
-Aggregation & Grouping is still to be done.
+Aggregation & Grouping is still to be done, but's not hard to do.

 Client
 ===